atomscale-ai/sdk/docs/guides/index.rst

 User Guides
 ===========

-Concise walkthroughs for the most common `atomicds` tasks.
+Concise walkthroughs for the most common `atomscale` tasks.
 Each guide covers a single workflow so you can jump straight to what you need.

 .. toctree::